SandroSimonOre/next-ecommerce/README.md

 # Book Store
-This is an app which lists my favorite books
+This is an app which lists all my favorite books.
+It connects to a MongoDB database and get information about the movies which are rendered locally.

 ### Technologies:
 `Next.js`